 When to Visit Spa for a Peeling and What to Do After?

 During the hot season our skin is more susceptible to ultraviolet rising, which causes sun damage to our face and body cover.
 So, for medium and deep peelings it will be more appropriate to choose less sunny and warm weather.
-We recommend to attend our Tampa beauty spa for this treatment from fall till early spring.
+We recommend to attend our medical spa for this treatment from fall till early spring.

 Also, don’t forget about chemical peel aftercare – it is very important to keep the result longer and prevent any undesirable side effects.
 After the visit you shouldn’t sunbathing or applying make-up.
 Peel client should also avoid additional exfoliation outside of recommended home-care program.
 Don’t forget to apply oily gels and creams and wash your face using thermal water.
 Peels do make the skin drier on the surface because the top layer is sloughed off, so keeping the skin hydrated is important.